-South Dakota Game Fish and Parks is accepting public comments on the draft Lion Management Plan through 3 PM Pacific Time on August 26, 2019.
+Last week, we asked you to submit your comments to South Dakota Game, Fish and Parks.
+Now we need you to submit your comments to the Commission!
+Comments are due by September 1, 2019 at 10 p.m.
+Pacific Time.
 SDGFP guesses that there are 111 to 970 mountain lions statewide, and the breadth of that estimate shows that they have very little understanding about the vitality of the small population.
 If the actual mountain lion population is close to 111, then a quota of 60 hunting permits (as in the past few years) would represent a loss of more than half the population annually, and rapid extirpation of lions in South Dakota.

 Relying on a 2017 rough estimate of 59 total mountain lions in Nebraska, including kittens, Nebraska Game and Parks is proposing another hunt in 2020.
 The hunt is intended to kill four lions, or two females, in each hunting unit and will be extended if enough lions are not killed.
 Nebraska even intends to allow hunters to use dogs to track and tree mountain lions during the auxiliary season to make sure the lions are killed.

 AB 1788, a bill that would ban the use of highly toxic second-generation anticoagulant rodenticides, successfully passed the State Assembly with a vote of 50-16 on May 6, 2019!
 This bill, authored by Assemblymember Richard Bloom, is now in the State Senate where it will face several crucial votes.
 Please contact your Senator to urge them to vote YES on AB 1788.

 The Montana Fish, Wildlife and Parks Commission is accepting public comment through May 21, 2019 at 5:00 PM MDT on its proposed quota increase for the upcoming 2019 hunting season.
 Be sure to submit your comments today!